Matans844/e-commerce-backend/README.md

 ## Features
 * A Node.js application exposes a RESTful API for a hypothetical e-commerce website.
 * Technology stack: TypeScript, node, express, mongodb.
-Soon: Redux.
 * Different authorization levels: Admin, authenticated users, non-authenticated users.
 Each has a different set of privileges / permissions, enforced by authorization middleware.

 ## API